eclipse-zenoh/zenoh-ts/README.md

 same set of features.
 This requirement exists because the router and plugins share common Rust structures, and Rust doesn't guarantee
 ABI compatibility of the memory representation of these structures.

-Therefore one of these methods is recommended to ensure that plugin and router are compatible:
+Therefore one of the methods below is recommended to ensure that plugin and router are compatible.

+The file `EXAMPLE_CONFIG.json5` references the `zenoh-plugin-remote-api\EXAMPLE_CONFIG.json5` with minimal necessary set of options to run the plugin.
+See also full set of available options, like ssl certificate settings in `zenoh-plugin-remote-api\config.json5`.

 1. Install the latest release of `zenohd` and `zenoh-plugin-remote-api`